ViralTexts/gtr-clusters/clusters/18581111-sn84028820-LadiesShouldReadTheNewspaper.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Ihing io talk about- &quot;gite her edaMtioa

+with thia «otual worM and its traiwpiriof
+event*.
+Urge her to read the newapapera,
+and become (aailiar with the preeent ehai­
+•cter and improvement of oar race.
+His­
 tory ^of some imporUnee bat the paat
 worldia dead, Bod wehave nothing to do
 with it.
 Our thought* end oar concerns